Jeremy Roloff Beams Over ‘Trooper’ Wife, Audrey Decides On Lessening Social Media Presence

 The criticisms she’s been getting on social media or otherwise might have also taken a toll on Audrey.
 She has been called out for posting bare pregnancy belly photos, Dearly reported.
 Some fans accused her of lacking modesty and that her bare stomach photos were inappropriate.
 A number of fans spoke up to defend Audrey from her bashers.

 Audrey was also trolled for the clothes she’s been dressing baby Ember in.
-Audrey posted a few photos showing Ember in not-so colorful attire and some fans were’t too happy.
+Audrey posted a few photos showing Ember in not-so-colorful attire and some fans weren’t too happy.
 Baby Ember’s “ugly brown tights” were specifically targeted, as reported by US Magazine.
 Another round of mommy-shaming took place after Audrey posted a photo of Ember surrounded by packs of baby wipes, according to In Touch Weekly.

 Despite the flurry of mom-shaming comments, Audrey chooses to focus on the good, particularly her family and her belief.

 The photo which Audrey included in her post shows herself with Ember, one of the positive things in her life right now.
-She and Ember are wrapped inside a thick blanket as they enjoy some cuddling.
+She and Ember are wrapped in a thick blanket as they enjoy some cuddling.

 “All cozied up with my sweet little Ember,” Audrey said.
 “She warms m hart, get it?
 Snuggling her is my favorite.”

-Featured Image by Audrey Roloff/Instagram]
+[Featured Image by Audrey Roloff/Instagram]